 With many of the microstock sites selling a similar image collection, (photographers upload the same image to several sites) the stock agencies differentiate themselves in various ways.
 The question should perhaps be restated which agency is best for my individual needs?

-Value: CanstockPhoto.com have high res images for a low price, but a smaller image collection, 123RF has a much larger collection and images are only marginally more expensive than canstock, but much cheaper than other agencies with similar sized collection.
+Value: CanstockPhoto.com have one-off high res images for a low price, but a smaller image collection, but much cheaper than other agencies with similar sized collection.

 Bulk Buy: Shutterstock offers a flexible subscription, providing value to volume image users.
 A month subscription can easily be paid for by downloading 10 or so high resolution images which might cost 15-20 dollars each elsewhere.
 123RF provides flexible subscription/credits to volume buyers.
 Prices from as low as $0.21 per image.